-- To represent electors and the people and businesses of Redditch by acting as effective advocates, campaigners, representatives and champions. - To bring forward proposals supported by the community for securing improvements to the economic, social and environmental well-being of their Ward and the Borough as a whole, and to act in accordance with the highest standards of probity in public life, seeking to serve the community without personal gain. - To attend meetings of the full Council and its Committees as necessary and contribute effectively. - To contribute to the political management of the Council and undertake any other role allocated in respect of either Executive, non-Executive, Overview & Scrutiny or quasijudicial / appeal functions. - To undertake other official duties or act as representatives of the Borough Council on outside bodies / external organisations to which they have been appointed and to make arrangements to feed back on that organisation's deliberations.. - To participate in setting a budget, forming the Council's policy and scrutiny of practices and service delivery. - To monitor performance against targets in all areas of the Council's direct and indirect activity. - To co-operate with other agencies to the benefit of people in the Borough. - To promote and represent the Borough Council in the local community. - To liaise with other levels of government, agencies or bodies which influence the well-being of the Borough and local area. - To Chair Committees, Panels, Working Groups and other meetings as required. - To undertake appropriate Member Development necessary to carry out their role(s) or designated responsibilities: OR - To participate in any training and development initiatives which are either a constitutional requirement or which have been identified as a development opportunity in an individual Councillor's Personal Development Plan.
+- To represent electors and the people and businesses of Redditch by acting as effective advocates, campaigners, representatives and champions. - To bring forward proposals supported by the community for securing improvements to the economic, social and environmental well-being of their Ward and the Borough as a whole, and to act in accordance with the highest standards of probity in public life, seeking to serve the community without personal gain. - To attend meetings of the full Council and its Committees as necessary and contribute effectively. - To contribute to the political management of the Council and undertake any other role allocated in respect of either Executive, non-Executive, Overview & Scrutiny or quasi-judicial / appeal functions. - To undertake other official duties or act as representatives of the Borough Council on outside bodies / external organisations to which they have been appointed and to make arrangements to feed back on that organisation's deliberations. - To participate in setting a budget, forming the Council's policy and scrutiny of practices and service delivery. - To monitor performance against targets in all areas of the Council's direct and indirect activity. - To co-operate with other agencies to the benefit of people in the Borough. - To promote and represent the Borough Council in the local community. - To liaise with other levels of government, agencies or bodies which influence the well-being of the Borough and local area. - To Chair Committees, Panels, Working Groups and other meetings as required. - To undertake appropriate Member Development necessary to carry out their role(s) or designated responsibilities.